openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 The demo has two preprocessing types: Crop and Pad to target shape and Resize and pad to target shape.
 Two preprocessing types are used for two different datasets as model trained with concrete font size, so if one wants to run the model on inputs with bigger font size (e.g. if input is photographed in 12Mpx, while model trained to imitate scans in ~3Mpx) they should first resize the input to make font size like in train set.
 Example of the target font size:
 ![font_size](./sample.png)

-## Preparing to run
+## Preparing to Run

-Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+The list of models supported by the demo is in <omz_dir>/demos/formula_recognition_demo/python/models.lst file.
 This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

-### Supported models
+### Supported Models

 * formula-recognition-medium-scan-0001-im2latex-decoder
 * formula-recognition-medium-scan-0001-im2latex-encoder
 * formula-recognition-polynomials-handwritten-0001-decoder
 * formula-recognition-polynomials-handwritten-0001-encoder

-> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.
+> **NOTE**: Refer to the tables [Intel's Pre-Trained Models Device Support](../../../models/intel/device_support.md) and [Public Pre-Trained Models Device Support](../../../models/public/device_support.md) for the details on models inference support at different devices.

 ## Running